farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

 ## Curative optimisation

 The RAO will now try applying the curative remedial action we defined in the CRAC, to bring the flow on line _NNL2AA1 BBE3AA1 1_ back under the 410 MW PATL.
-As a reminder, this curative remedial action is a topological action that closes lines _NNL2AA1 BBE3AA1 2_ and _NNL2AA1 BBE3AA1 3_, which are both parallel to _NNL2AA1 BBE3AA1 1_, thus dividing the flow in three.
+This curative remedial action is a topological action that closes lines _NNL2AA1 BBE3AA1 2_ and _NNL2AA1 BBE3AA1 3_, which are both parallel to _NNL2AA1 BBE3AA1 1_, thus dividing the flow in three.
 It is expected that the remedial action can solve the current problem.

 ```
 [main] INFO  c.p.o.commons.logs.RaoBusinessLogs - ----- Post-contingency perimeters optimization [start]